Progressive List for Peace: Attempted banning

 In 1985, the Basic Law dealing with the Knesset was amended to add section 7a, "Prevention of Participation of Candidates List."
 This provision included:

 A candidates' list shall not participate in elections to the Knesset if its objects or actions, expressly or by implication, include one of the following ... negation of the existence of the State of Israel as the state of the Jewish people.

 The primary motivation for this amendment was to outlaw racist parties such as Kach, whose members had been involved in terrorism.
 However, to provide what was viewed as balance, the authors also sought to outlaw left-wing parties which they viewed as threatening the Jewish character of the state of Israel.

 Although it is unclear exactly what might constitute "negation of the State of Israel as the state of the Jewish people", conceivably positions such as support for the one-state solution—creating a single state in Israel the West Bank and Gaza Strip, both Jewish and Arab—or support for granting Arabs the same rights to settle in Israel which Jews enjoy, might be included.

+In 1986, 30 Arab members, mostly from the Triangle area, left the PLP over organisation struggles.
+The Progressives supported the First Intifada when it started in 1987.
+Most Jewish senior figures left the party in 1988.

 On 17 June 1988 prior to the 1988 elections, the Central Elections Committee used this provision as a justification for banning the Progressive List for Peace from running in the election.
 The party appealed to the Supreme Court, which overruled the ban and permitted the PLP to run in the election.
 However, the Supreme Court did not overturn section 7(a): it merely held that the policies of the PLP did not fall under it.